 INTRODUCE BOATING TO YOUR DOG

-If you’ve never brought your dog out on a boat, don’t assume they will enjoy it.
+If you’ve never taken your dog out on a boat, don’t assume they will enjoy it.
 They often prefer still and stable surfaces.
 Allow your dog to get acquainted with the boat while it is still on the trailer or at dock.
-This is also a good time to let them wear their PFD for the first time.
+This is also a good time to let them wear their DFD for the first time.
 Your next step is to turn on the engine as it may be an unfamiliar sound to your dog.

 Make your first outing on the water is a short one just to allow your pet to get used to boat movement.
 Dogs can get seasick too!